xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Deprecated/Actions/HtmlExample.md

 A Hello World Example
 ---------------------

-The client API or browser sends a HTTP request to the ArangoDB server and the server returns a HTTP response to the client.
+The client API or browser sends a HTTP request to the AvocadoDB server and the server returns a HTTP response to the client.
 A HTTP request consists of a method, normally *GET* or *POST* when using a browser, and a request path like */hello/world*.
 For a real Web server there are a zillion of other thing to